2013-2014 Sigma Theta Tau International Grant Recipients

 Allison Jones, MSN (USA) will receive the Sigma Theta Tau International/Emergency Nurses Association Foundation Grant for the study "Predictors of Cognitive Function and Disability in Adult Trauma Patients who receive Blood Transfusions."
 The purpose of this study is to perform a systematic evaluation of the association of blood transfusion volume, ratio of components, and age of stored blood components with cognitive and psychological function in adult trauma patients with an injury severity score (ISS) of ≥ 15 (indicates severe injury) and no brain injury who receive blood transfusion in the first 24 hours of hospital admission.

-Sigma Theta Tau International/Hill-Rom Quality Improvement/Patient Safety Nursing Research Grant
+Sigma Theta Tau International/Environment of Elder Care Research Grant

 Maureen Metzger, PhD, RN (Alpha Alpha and Epsilon Xi Chapters, USA),

 and her team

 will be awarded the Sigma Theta Tau International/Hospice and Palliative Nurses Foundation End of Life Nursing Care Research Grant for the study "A Randomized Controlled Trial of SPIRIT-HF: An Intervention to Prepare LVAD Patients and Their Surrogates for End-of-Life Decision-Making."
 The aim of this study is to test end-of-life communication interventions designed to prepare patients with LVADs and their surrogate decision-makers for end-of-life decision-making.

 Sigma Theta Tau International/Midwest Nursing Research Society Research Grant Ashley Weber, MS (Epsilon Chapter, USA)